HiteshShettyK90/Travel-App/web-app/readme.md

 # INSTRUCTIONS TO RUN THE PROJECT

 ## TO POPULATE THE DATA
-Run the file in below path TRAVEL-APP/web-app/data/index.js
+To the file in below path TRAVEL-APP/web-app/data/index.js
+You can run below command.
+npm run seed

 ## TO RUN THE PROJECT: